 What policies should you include?

-Your policies will depend on the needs of your organisation, so it’s impossible to say which ones are mandatory.
+Your policies will depend on your organisation’s needs, so it’s impossible to say which ones are mandatory.

-However, there are some risks that are so common that they’re practically universal.
+However, some risks are so common that they’re practically universal.
 For example, you will almost certainly need policies on:

 - Remote access

-If you give employees the opportunity to work from home or on the road – or if give them the option of checking their work emails in their spare time – you will need a remote access policy.
+If employees are permitted to work remotely – or if you give them the option of checking their work emails in their spare time – you will need a remote access policy.